BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

         sudo apt install xdotool
         ```
         for other linux distributions you can find instructions in their github repository: https://github.com/jordansissel/xdotool?tab=readme-ov-file#installation
-    - to install ydotool, I would recommend:
+    - to install ydotool, I would recommend to:
         1) compile ydotool from source code in their repository: https://github.com/ReimuNotMoe/ydotool?tab=readme-ov-file#build
         2) then copy **ydotool** and **ydotoold** binaries into **~/bin** folder

 ## Notes about dependencies

 1) If you use the program with Tesseract OCR, I would recommend to install tesseract 4 (instead of tesseract 5).
-Because the results is the most accurate when using with tesseract 4 (at least for recognition of text (writing) in Chinese language).
+Because the results is more accurate when using with tesseract 4 (at least for recognition of text (writing) in Chinese language).

-2) If you use the  with Tesseract OCR, you also need to download model data for tesseract-ocr and copy [.traineddata](https://github.com/tesseract-ocr/tessdata) files to data folder of tesseract-ocr (for example for tesseract-ocr 4.0 it would be this folder **/usr/share/tesseract-ocr/4.00/tessdata/**).
-Or alternatively you can put these files in watever folder you like and run program with `--tessdata-dir` cli parameter and point to the folder where model data files are located.
+2) If you use the program with Tesseract OCR, you also need to download model data for tesseract-ocr and copy [.traineddata](https://github.com/tesseract-ocr/tessdata) files to data folder of tesseract-ocr (for example for tesseract-ocr 4.0 it would be this folder **/usr/share/tesseract-ocr/4.00/tessdata/**).
+Or alternatively you can put these files in whatever folder you like and run program with `--tessdata-dir` cli option and point to the folder where model data files are located.

 3) By default program uses Tesseract OCR with language set as **chi_all**, *.traineddata files for which you can download by [this link](https://github.com/gumblex/tessdata_chi).